-The blue crab (Callinectes sapidus Rathbun) is a ubiquitous crustacean in San Antonio Bay, and on the Texas coast.
+The blue crab (Callinectes sapidus Rathbun) is a ubiquitous crustacean in San Antonio Bay.
 It is ecologically important as both prey and predator, and is an important fishery resource for humans.
 The crab migrates between sea and estuary as part of its life cycle, the estuary serving as a nursery for the young.
-Knowledge of this organism is dominated by research on the mid-Atlantic coast, yet it has been known for many years that the blue crab life cycle on the Texas coast differs in some respects from that on the Atlantic.
-In general, the life cycle of the blue crab can be summarized as follows:
+A substantial literature survey of the biology and life stages of the blue crab was carried out in this project, with particular emphasis upon the Texas environment.
+Knowledge of this organism is dominated by research on the mid-Atlantic coast, yet it has been known for many years that the blue crab life cycle on the Texas coast differs from that on the

+Atlantic.
+The survey was undertaken to better qualify literature results for their applicability to the Texas environment.
+In general, life cycle of the blue crab can be summarized as follows:

 - (1) Larvae (zoeae) are hatched in nearshore waters of the inner continental shelf.
 As plankton, they are carried about on the inner shelf by prevailing currents. - (2) Over a 1-2 month period, the larvae develop through seven zoeal stages, then metamorphose into postlarvae (megalops).
 Depending upon nearshore and shelf currents, zoeae and megalops can be dispersed many tens of kilometers along the coast, and from the coast out several tens of kilometers. - (3) Some of the postlarvae are transported by cross-shelf currents back into the nearshore zone, where a portion of these may be subject to transport into the mouths of estuaries. - (4) Postlarvae enter the estuary as irregularly timed pulses of high density.
 Once within an estuary, they are carried into nursery habitats, where they settle and metamorphose into the first juvenile crab stage.
-Despite their planktonic character, this is, at least in part, a directed migration, effected by a combination of deliberate vertical movement between seabed and water column, and horizontal transport by currents.

-- (5) During their early stages, some juveniles migrate further up the estuary, presumably by selectively entering the water column during favorable currents, where they populate additional nursery habitat. - (6) Crabs develop through approximately twenty juvenile stages, over one to three years depending upon conditions, during which they occupy deeper and less structured habitat, and migrate throughout the reaches of the estuary. - (7) Upon maturity, mating occurs, generally in the shallower reaches of the estuary.Females usually mate once, acquiring a lifetime supply of semen. - (8) The inseminated females begin a seaward migration, while males continue foragemeandering.
-This leads to a spatial partitioning between the two sexes in the estuary, the females increasing in abundance in the lower reaches of the estuary closer to the mouth, while in the upper reaches males become predominant. - (9) Ovigerous females migrate to the sea, where they spawn and ultimately hatch their broods, either in the estuary mouth or in the nearshore waters.
+Despite their planktonic character, this is a directed migration, effected by a combination of deliberate vertical movement between seabed and water column, and horizontal transport by currents. - (5) During their early stages, some juveniles migrate further up the estuary, presumably by selectively entering the water column during favorable currents, where they populate additional nursery habitat. - (6) Crabs develop through approximately twenty juvenile stages, over one to three years depending upon conditions, during which they occupy deeper and less structured habitat, and migrate throughout the reaches of the estuary. - (7) Upon maturity, mating occurs, generally in the shallower reaches of the estuary.
+Females usually mate once, acquiring a lifetime supply of semen. - (8) The inseminated females begin a seaward migration, while males continue foragemeandering.
+This leads to a spatial partitioning between the two sexes in the estuary, the females increasing in abundance in the lower reaches of the estuary closer to the mouth, while in the upper reaches males become predominant.

+(9) Ovigerous females migrate to the sea, where they spawn and ultimately hatch their broods, either in the estuary mouth or in the nearshore waters.

 These stages of the life cycle apply generally throughout the range of the blue crab.
 However, the details of each vary with location.
+For example, in Delaware Bay and Chesapeake Bay, the females hatch their brood in the mouths of the estuaries.
+In San Antonio Bay, they migrate into the Gulf before hatching.

-The chief hydroclimatological variable that controls the blue crab life cycle is water temperature.
+The chief climatological variable that controls the blue crab life cycle is water temperature.
 Temperature influences mating, spawning, egg development, zoeal development, intermolt duration and growth rate, and a number of underlying metabolic functions.
 Apart from controlling the timing of major steps in the crab life cycle, one important influence of temperature is its enforcing of winter dormancy in the estuaries of the temperate latitudes (notably the mid-Atlantic).